pgcrumley/Controllers/SerialArduinoGpio/README.md

 Command | Description
 ------- | -----------
-? | returns "xxx...xxx\n" where each x is a lower or UPPER case letter in the
-    range of pins that the board supports to indicate if the pin is low or high For example an UNO returns "cdefghijklmn\n" as only those pins are supported.
-Additionally, since pins 0 and 1 are used for the serial port leaving pins 2-13 for use.
+? | returns "xxx...xxx\n" where each x is a lower or UPPER case letter in the range of pins that the board supports to indicate if the pin is low or high.
+For example an UNO returns "cdefghijklmn\n" as only those pins are supported.
+Additionally, pins 0 and 1 are used for the serial port leaving pins 2-13 for use.
 0-7 | return the value of the named analog input pin

 ### Commands to Control Pin Signals